One of the best things to do in Dubai is visit the Dubai mall. The Dubai Mall is one of...

 5. Go to Desert Safari

-Your visit to Dubai won’t complete if you do not visit Desert Safari.
+Your visit to Dubai won’t complete if you do not book Desert Safari.
 Try Shisha and eat barbecue food too.
 Have you ever seen pictures of people with falcons on their hands?
 Yes that is Desert Safari.

 Undoubtedly, this place is already on your list.
 The world’s first-ever seven-star hotel and undoubtedly the world’s most luxurious hotel is Burj Al-Arab on Jumeirah Beach.